data-preservation-programs/singularity/docs/cli-reference/datasource/add/qingstor.md

       Examples:
          | false | Enter QingStor credentials in the next step.
          | true  | Get QingStor credentials from the environment (env vars or IAM).

+   --qingstor-access-key-id
+      QingStor Access Key ID.

+      Leave blank for anonymous access or runtime credentials.

+   --qingstor-zone
+      Zone to connect to.

+      Default is "pek3a".

+      Examples:
+         | pek3a | The Beijing (China) Three Zone.
+                 | Needs location constraint pek3a.
+         | sh1a  | The Shanghai (China) First Zone.
+                 | Needs location constraint sh1a.
+         | gd2a  | The Guangdong (China) Second Zone.
+                 | Needs location constraint gd2a.

+   --qingstor-connection-retries
+      Number of connection retries.

+   --qingstor-chunk-size
+      Chunk size to use for uploading.

+      When uploading files larger than upload_cutoff they will be uploaded as multipart uploads using this chunk size.

+      Note that "--qingstor-upload-concurrency" chunks of this size are buffered in memory per transfer.

+      If you are transferring large files over high-speed links and you have enough memory, then increasing this will speed up the transfers.

+   --qingstor-upload-concurrency
+      Concurrency for multipart uploads.

+      This is the number of chunks of the same file that are uploaded concurrently.

+      NB if you set this to > 1 then the checksums of multipart uploads become corrupted (the uploads themselves are not corrupted though).

+      If you are uploading small numbers of large files over high-speed links and these uploads do not fully utilize your bandwidth, then increasing this may help to speed up the transfers.

 OPTIONS: